deji0921/Contract-Self-Destruct-Trap/README.md

-# Drosera Trap Foundry Template
+# Drosera Self-Destruct Asset Rescue Trap

-This repo is for quickly bootstrapping a new Drosera project.
-It includes instructions for creating your first trap, deploying it to the Drosera network, and updating it on the fly.
+This repository contains a Drosera trap designed to rescue assets from a contract that is about to self-destruct.
+It demonstrates a powerful, reactive use case for the Drosera network, preventing asset loss rather than just reporting it.

 [![view - Documentation](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://dev.drosera.io "Project documentation")
 [![Twitter](https://img.shields.io/twitter/follow/DroseraNetwork?style=for-the-badge)](https://x.com/DroseraNetwork)